LeViteZer-Oy/LeViteZer-Protocol/README.md

 Camera parameters can be set but there is no feedback of what are the current values.
 Camera parameters must be send at rates below 24 Hz.
 If they are sent at higher frequency for short period, they will be enqueued and eventually sent to camera, but if the queue gets full then new data will be dropped.
 This is because a limitation on the SDI interface.

+#### Camera Ids
+Usually a BMD camera can be given an Id in the 1-99 range.
+This is the id that must be used on the Header "device id" field.
+A special case is a Bluetooth camera.
+Messages sent to bluetooth cameras use id 100.

 ### Lens
 | Id  |                 name                   |  min   | max    |                                  Observations                          |
 |:---:|----------------------------------------|:------:|:------:|------------------------------------------------------------------------|